zestia/ember-expander/README.md

   <img src="https://img.shields.io/badge/Ember-%3E%3D%203.16-brightgreen">
 </p>

-Transitioning an element from a zero height to it's actual height is not possible to do well with pure CSS (at time of writing).
+Transitioning an element from a zero height to it's actual height is not possible to do with pure CSS, unless you know the height in advance.

-This component has a `max-height` style set automatically, so that transitioning to works correctly.
-(They need this value set, so they know what value to transition to)

-It also has the added benefit of not rendering the content when collapsed, which results in faster _initial_ rendering.

-Expanding goes from:

-1. zero height (collapsed)
-2. scroll height (transitioning) &nbsp;&nbsp;&nbsp;← _max height set during this phase_
-3. none height (expanded)

-Notice that the maximum height style is only present for the duration of the transition.
-This is so that if content is added or removed, the element can still grow or shrink to fit that new content - without causing an additional transition.

-Collapsing goes from:

-1. scroll height (expanded)
-2. zero height (transitoning) &nbsp;&nbsp;&nbsp;← _max height set during this phase_
-3. none height (collapsed)

-...and remains as such, because the element is then removed from the DOM.
+This component automatically sets `max-height`, so that you can style transitions _to that height_.

 ## Installation